kalemaria/pycurv/README.md

    from graph_tool.all import *
    ```

-4. To download the PyCurv package, change to your destination folder and run
-   from a bash shell:
+4. To download the PyCurv package, run from a bash shell:
    ```
-   git clone https://github.com/kalemaria/pycurv.git
+   cd [pathToInstallation]  # your destination folder git clone https://github.com/kalemaria/pycurv.git
    ```
+   The folder `pycurv` should be created, containing the modules and folders
+   listed here.

-5. Install dependencies from the `setup.py` provided in this folder:
+5. Install dependencies from the `setup.py`:
    ```
-   cd pycurv
+   cd [pathToInstallation]/pycurv
    python setup.py install
    ```
-   You should be able to import `pycurv`.
+   You should be able to import `pycurv` from a `python` or `ipython` shell.

 6. To re-create the environment on another computer or after
    re-installation, freeze the current state of the environment packages: